 During his time at the camp, he suffered from beriberi.
 While he was there, the camp was hit by bombs from American planes.
 The American section of the camp was badly damaged, so they moved in with the British and Dutch POWs.

-Joseph was liberated at the end of the war and returned to the Philippines for medical treatment.
-He returned home on the U.S.S.
-Joseph Dychman arriving at San Francisco on October 16, 1945, almost four years to the day since he had left from San Francisco.
 Joseph returned to Janesville after the war and was discharged from the army on June 3, 1946.
-He went back to school and attended Milton College in Milton, Wisconsin, and Iowa Wesleyan College in Mount Pleasant, Iowa.
-He married, Jean Ouger on May 16, 1946, in Lake Park, Minnesota.
-The couple became the parents of four children.
+He went back to school and attended Milton College in Milton, Wisconsin, and Iowa Wesleyan College in Mount Pleasant, Iowa., and earned a college degree.
+He married, Jean Ouger on May 16, 1946, in Lake Park, Minnesota, and the couple became the parents of four children.
 Joseph spent much of his adult life as an employment counselor to the disabled.

-Joseph H. O’Connell died in March 15, 1981, in Galveston, Texas, and was buried at Sam Houston National Cemetery in Houston, Texas, in Section A, Site 764.
+Joseph H. O’Connell died on March 15, 1981, in Galveston, Texas, and was buried at Sam Houston National Cemetery in Houston, Texas, in Section A, Site 764.